 - 12 units from depth courses in engineering and 12 units from foundation courses in management

-- 30 units minimum from elective subjects balanced between engineering and management
+- 30 units minimum from elective subjects, with 15 units minimum each from engineering and management

 - 24 units from thesis